rgunkar/opentelemetry-python-api/BUILD_AND_PUBLISH.md

-# Building and Publishing otel-web-tracing
+# Building and Publishing opentelemetry-python-api

-This guide explains how to build and publish the `otel-web-tracing` library to PyPI.
+This guide explains how to build and publish the `opentelemetry-python-api` library to PyPI.

 ## 🎯 What Gets Published